Beginner’s Guide to Sustainable Living: Zero Waste Principles for Green Living

 Basically, harmful chemicals are almost everywhere in our products.
 And as we discussed earlier, small exposure might not be harmful, but small exposures daily, over a lifetime have been shown to be detrimental to human health.

 So, what can you do?
 Well, part of this sustainable living lifestyle is purchasing products that are toxin-free.

 Notice, this is the first time I’ve explicitly mentioned that you should change your purchasing patterns.

 I don’t believe that to be sustainable you should throw all of your “non-sustainable” products away and buy new, trendy items.
 That would be totally bonkers and very much against sustainable living principles!

 But, when it comes to these household and body care items, I do believe that it’s important you buy new, more sustainable choices the next time around.

 Here are some of the purchases I’ve made in my own home to be more sustainable and promote a toxin-free or toxin-reduced lifestyle.
 I’m careful to find products that aren’t just greenwashing (using packaging to make you think it’s better than it is) and that won’t break the bank.
 You all know I’m all about reducing monetary waste too 😉

 Click through these and find the best low-toxin products for your sustainable living lifestyle!

-Finally, after you’ve worked to make up for all of the negative impact you might have made on our environment, it’s time to focus on improving your ecological health.
+Finally, it’s time to focus on improving your ecological health.

 To improve the environment you live in, you’re going to have to give back.